vtt-info/dfplayermini-pico/README.md

     player1 = DFPlayerMini(1, 4, 5)

-Issue a reset against the player (which you may need to attempt multiple times - typically 2 to 3 times).
+Issue a reset against the player.
     player1.reset()

 The reset will return True when it has successfully reset the MP3 player.
 The next command should be to select the source.